 The Pseudoscience Problem

-The Jade Eggs: For $66, Goop sold nephrite jade eggs claiming they would "increase vaginal muscle tone, hormonal balance, and feminine energy in general."
+The jade eggs became emblematic.
+For $66, Goop sold nephrite jade eggs claiming they would "increase vaginal muscle tone, hormonal balance, and feminine energy in general."
 In 2018, California prosecutors sued.
-Dr. Renjie Chang stated bluntly: "They are not safe.
-There is no health benefits, only risks."
 Goop paid $145,000 in penalties.

 The Ski Trial

-This stress response aligns with Type 1's movement toward Type 4 under pressure.
-Feeling alienated, misunderstood, withdrawn.
-The world becomes hostile.
-The inner critic gets louder.
+This stress response aligns with Type 1's movement toward Type 4 under pressure: feeling alienated, misunderstood, withdrawn.

 Legacy and Current Work